<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=632193&amp;fmt=gif">

 "Think first about where your data lives.
 What information do you rely on to build strong, trusting relationships?
 What are the different sources, processes, and methods for capturing it all and generating your reports?

 Then, find your gaps.
 What are your band-aid solutions?
-What are the assumptions you have to make because your data’s unclear or incomplete?
+What assumptions must you make because your data is unclear or incomplete?

-Next, examine how you track information.
+Next, please look over how you track information.
 Is it consistent, or do people enter it differently?
 Who do you rely on to input it?

 Finally, set a realistic goal.
 When you run your first report, what questions do you expect your database to answer?

-You don’t have to go it alone, though.
-It’s our job as SRM experts to hear those questions and offer you options on how to best use the platform to track your information so you can effectively answer those questions.”
+You don't have to go it alone, however.
+It's our job as SRM experts to hear those questions and offer you options on how to use the platform best to track your information so you can effectively answer those questions."

 move-to-stakeholder-engagement-software-3